 The CD that came with the system board contains drivers, utilities and software applications required to enhance the performance of the system board.
 Insert the CD into a CD-ROM drive.
 The autorun screen (Main Board Utility CD) will appear.
-If after inserting the CD, "Autorun" did not automatically start (which is, the Mainboard Utility CD screen did not appear), please go directly to the root directory of the CD and double-click "Setup".
+If after inserting the CD, "Autorun" did not automatically start, please go directly to the root directory of the CD and double-click "Setup".